Decision-Focused Model-based Reinforcement Learning for Reward Transfer: Related Work

-\paragraph{Model-based and Decision-Focused Learning} Several works have looked at decision-focused model-based reinforcement learning \citep{joseph_reinforcement_2013, farahmand_value-aware_2017, wang_learning_2021, nikishin_control-oriented_2022, futoma_popcorn_2020}. \citet{grimm_value_2020} and \citet{nikishin_control-oriented_2022} note that decision-focused models can be non-identifiable for a given reward function.
-Both suggest this can be a good thing.
-In contrast, we demonstrate that this non-identifiability can be problematic when the model must be re-used for perturbations in reward. \paragraph{Multi-objective RL} The general idea of multi-objective RL (MORL) is to train agents to perform well on multiple reward functions.
-The most common setting involves two reward functions, which are linearly combined using a weight called \textit{preference} \cite{abels_dynamic_2019,mossalam_multi-objective_2016,barrett_learning_2008,yamaguchi_model-based_2019,lizotte_efficient_2010}.
-(We refer the reader to \cite{hayes_practical_2022} for a comprehensive survey and overview of the literature.)
-In this work, we assume a similar setting.
-In context of the transition dynamics model, while most approaches focus on a model-free setting, there are few exceptions \cite{wiering_model-based_2014,wan_multi-objective_2021,yamaguchi_model-based_2019}.
-These model-based MORL algorithms learn the model using either maximum likelihood or Bayesian inference.
-Importantly, they ignore the eventual return on the true environment to inform model learning.
-In contrast, we focus on learning the dynamics model in a decision-focused manner. \paragraph{Transfer Learning} Work by \citet{doi:10.1073/pnas.1907370117} introduces the idea of performing transfer learning in situations where only the reward function differs.
-The authors introduce the idea of using Successor Features to capture a representation of the policy by decoupling its dynamics from expected rewards.
-This is extended in \citet{reinke2021xi} where the authors relax some of the assumptions that rewards may be decomposed linearly into successor features for knowledge transfer.
-Unlike both of these, our work makes no assumptions about the form of the reward function though the idea of using successor features to express the reward function is complementary and could also be incorporated into our approach.
+\paragraph{Transfer Learning across Rewards Under Fixed Dynamics.} The setting of fixed MDP transition dynamics but different reward functions has also been addressed in the transfer learning literature.
+The key difference between the transfer learning literature and the multi-objective learning literature in which our work is centered is that our method is not designed to adapt to a new task with new data, but rather find one model which applies well to multiple tasks at once. \citet{Barreto_Hou_Borsa_Silver_Precup_2020} performs transfer learning in situations where only the reward function differs, by using successor features to decouple a policy's dynamics from expected rewards. \citet{reinke2021xi} relax some of the assumptions that rewards may be decomposed linearly into successor features for knowledge transfer.
+Unlike both of these, our work makes no assumptions about the form of the reward function.
+The idea of using successor features to express the reward function is complementary and can also be incorporated into our approach.

-\paragraph{Reward Shaping} There may be conditions under which modifying the reward function may preserve the optimal policy.
-Reward Shaping (RS) \citep{ng1999policy} is a technique that leverages exterior knowledge via a potential shaping function \citep{ng1999policy,wiewiora2003principled} to guide an agent's policy learning.
-Unlike in RS, for Robust DF learning, each choice of reward preference will have a \emph{different optimal policy}.